orcada-io/guides/website/docs/honeycomb-lx2/stake-pool/bare-metal-server/server-setup.md

 #### Serial connection

-Connect the micro USB to the LX2 and the USB-C cable to your workstation.
+Use the Micro USB to USB-C cable, connect the micro USB adapter to the LX2 and the USB-C adapter to your workstation (e.g., MacBook Pro).

 Look for the device: